Beach-Brews/devvit-community-survey/terms.md

 #### 2.1 Information You Provide Through Reddit

-The App does **not** request or collect any personal information beyond what Reddit already provides to applications through its standard APIs.
+The App **does not** request or collect any personal information beyond what Reddit already provides to applications through its standard APIs.
 Depending on the App’s functionality, this may include:

 - Your Reddit username and/or user ID (as provided by Reddit when required for functionality)
 - Actions you take within the App (e.g., submitting a survey response, voting in a poll, interacting with features)

-The App itself **does not** collect or store any additional personal data such as email addresses, real names, IP addresses, demographic information, or any other identifying information.
+The App itself **does not** collect or store any additional personal data such as email addresses, real names, IP addresses, demographic information, or any other identifying information. **As a survey author, no personal information (real name, email, address, ID numbers, etc.) should be requested as a survey question.**

 #### 2.2 No Direct Personal Data Collection

-This App does **not** knowingly collect, process, or store any personal data outside of Reddit’s platform.
-All data is handled through the Reddit platform using the permissions you approve.
-**No external databases, servers, or third-party services are used.**
+This App **does not** knowingly collect, process, or store any personal data outside of Reddit’s platform.
+All data is handled through the Reddit platform using the permissions you approve. **No external databases, servers, or third-party services are used.**

 ### 3. How Data Is Stored and Used

 #### 3.1 Storage

 All App data is stored using Reddit’s infrastructure (via Devvit and Reddit-provided storage systems).
 No data is stored off-platform.

 #### 3.2 Usage